flowground/amazonaws-com-codestar-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateUserProfile
-### Creates a profile for a user that includes user preferences, such as the display name and email address assocciated with the user, in AWS CodeStar.
+> Creates a profile for a user that includes user preferences, such as the display name and email address assocciated with the user, in AWS CodeStar.
 The user profile is not project-specific.
-Information in the user profile is displayed wherever the user's information appears to other users in AWS CodeStar.
+Information in the user profile is displayed wherever the user's information appears to other users in AWS CodeStar.<br/>

 #### Input Parameters
 * `Action` - _required_